JimmyChongz/classify-rv32i/README.md

 # Assignment 2: Classify
 ## Part A Mathematical Functions
+### Task 0: abs
+In this task, we are going to compute the absolute value of a given integer.
+The absolute value represents the distance of the number from zero, and it is always non-negative.
+If the input integer is negative, I calculate its absolute value by subtracting it from zero.

 ### Task 1: ReLU
-In this part, we need to iterate through the entire input array.
+In this task, we need to iterate through the entire input array.
 For each element in the array that is less than zero, we should change it to zero, ensuring that all elements in the input array are non-negative.

 ### Tsak 2: ArgMax
-In this approach, we begin by assuming the first element of the input array is the maximum value.
+In this task, we begin by assuming the first element of the input array is the maximum value.
 Starting from the second element, we iterate through each element in the array.
 At each step, we compare the current element with the current maximum value.
 If the current element is larger, we update the maximum value accordingly.
 This process continues until we have examined all elements in the array, leaving us with the maximum value of the input array.

 ### Task 3.1: Dot Product
 In this section, there are two input arrays, and we need to calculate the precise offset for each element in the arrays.
 It’s important to also consider the stride of each array.
 For example: